chrismw44/JavaScript-Techdegree-Project-4/README.md

 # JavaScript-Techdegree-Project-4

-A browser-based, word guessing game.
+Browser-based, word guessing game.
 JavaScript and OOP (Object-Oriented Programming) select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.

 The code chooses a random phrase, splits the phrase into letters, and puts those letters onto the gameboard.